survivejs/webpack-book/manuscript/extending/01_loaders.md

 const loader = require('./');

 // Mock loader context (`this`) so that we have an environment
-// that's close enough to Webpack in order to avoid crashes
+// that's close enough to Webpack to avoid crashes
 // during testing.
 Alternately, we could code defensively
 // and protect against the missing data. const webpackContext = {